The following Q&A addresses the effort, roll out, campaign, criteria, evaluation, vetting,

 Q: How will practices learn about the program?

-A: Now that the LACMA Board of Directors has approved the funding of $100,000+$50,000 respectfully, staff will assemble various assets (digital, email language, application), review, test and deploy the week of September 20, 2021.
+A: Now that the LACMA Board of Directors has approved the funding of $100,000+$50,000 for consulting respectively, staff will assemble various assets (digital, email language, application), review, test, and deploy the week of November 15th.
 Several emails will be launched (as Rapid Response showed many went to “junk” mail).

 Q: Will the campaign be “one and done”?